blanktphan/learning-journey/technical-skills/01-programming/04-the-programming-process/4_2-algorithm-design-and-planning.md

 A good algorithm is not just one that "works," but one that exhibits several key properties:

-- **Correctness**: This is the most important attribute.
+- Correctness: This is the most important attribute.
 The algorithm must produce the correct output for all possible inputs as defined by the requirements.
-- **Efficiency**: It should use resources, such as CPU processing time and memory space, as minimally as possible.
+- Efficiency: It should use resources, such as CPU processing time and memory space, as minimally as possible.
-- **Readability & Maintainability**: The logic of the algorithm should be clear and easy for humans to understand, allowing for easier modification, debugging, or extension in the future.
+- Readability & Maintainability: The logic of the algorithm should be clear and easy for humans to understand, allowing for easier modification, debugging, or extension in the future.
-- **Finiteness**: The algorithm must terminate after a finite number of steps.
+- Finiteness: The algorithm must terminate after a finite number of steps.
-- **Unambiguity**: Each step must be precisely defined and have only one interpretation.
+- Unambiguity: Each step must be precisely defined and have only one interpretation.

 ### 3. Tools for Planning and Representing Algorithms